nhistory/nodejsapi/README.md

 - Track the API performance by using NodeJS logging library Pino.
 - Initiate database and handle by query commands to controll patientdb.
 - Fetch and retrieve patient data by using MVC controller.
+- Test API request and reponse by using httpie.
+- Build docker container by using docker-compose.yml setup.

 ## Initial setup